DavideMontersino/dragdrop-radar/docs/MAIN.md

 default: true
 if true, dataset name labels will also contain show the value (and measure unit)

+###showValuesOnTooltip
+default: true
+if true, dataset tooltips will also contain show the value (and measure unit)

 ###decimalValues
 default: 0
 decimal values to be showed in labels